ruippeixotog/botwars/README.md

 # BotArena

-A framework and server for competitions of turn-based game bots with real-time visualization.
+A framework and server for competitions of game bots with real-time visualization.

 More documentation soon.